triton-inference-server/model_analyzer/docs/config_search.md

 **Default search mode when profiling ensemble models, BLS models, or multiple models concurrently**

+_This mode has the following limitations:_

+- If model config parameters are specified, they can contain only one possible combination of parameters

 This mode uses a hill climbing algorithm to search the configuration space, looking for the maximal objective value within the specified constraints.
 In the majority of cases this will find greater than 95% of the maximum objective value (that could be found using a brute force search), while needing to search less than 10% of the configuration space.